- UCAS course code

 The course unit will provide opportunities for students to develop an ability to

-apply specific linguistic concepts to real-world language data
+apply specific linguistic concepts to real-world (as well as fictitious) language data

 critically read and interpret phonetic transcriptions of dialect data, in conjunction with audio recordings of the same material